enibundo/enibundo/README.md

 I'm a passionate technologist with particular interest in _decentralization_.

-Throughout my professional career I have had the chance to work in amazing teams in domains like: financial derivatives pricing, trading, arbitrage, risk calculation and hedging, insurance pricing, wallet infrastructure development, financial fund tokenization (web3), dapp and smart contract development, etc. (my full cv is found here: http://www.bun.do/cvenibundoen.pdf)
+Throughout my professional career I have had the chance to work in amazing teams in domains like: financial derivatives pricing, trading, arbitrage, risk calculation, hedging, insurance pricing, wallet infrastructure development, financial fund tokenization (web3), dapp and smart contract development, etc. (my full cv is found here: http://www.bun.do/cvenibundoen.pdf)

 In terms of stack nowadays I mostly do _typescript, node, react, nextJs, rust, solidity, terraform, aws_ and usually work with _distributed systems_ and _microservices_.
 I consider myself quite flexible in terms of tech stack and like to learn continously.